MeenaSunderam/responsibleai/README.md

 ## How does it work

 1. Build the Model using framework of your choice.
-2. Use any package to decipher the SPECTRE components.
-For eg. Code Carbon for Carbon Emissions, FairTorch for Bias, SageMaker Clarify for Bias, MSFT Interpret ML for Transparency of the Model etc...
-4. Import the SPECTRE package (Python package)
+2. Import the Responsible AI package (Python package)
-5. Add the details of the SPECTRE components of your model to SPECTRE Framework
+3. Add the details of the Responsible AI components of your model to Responsible AI Framework
-6. SPECTRE calculates an Index (float) that denotes the health of the model.
+4. SPECTRE calculates an Index (float) that denotes the health of the model.
 Higher the number better the model

 ## Calculation